andrastantos/anachron/docs/cpu/introduction.rst

 The behavior of the 'turbo' switch on these motherboards is strange.
 On the 80286, it's straight-forward: it cuts the clock rate in half.
 On the 80386 one, it's more complicated.
 This motherboard also contains an external cache, maybe the turbo switch mocks with that?
 Since the CoreMark/MHz rating changes depending on the turbo status, it can't simply be the change in clock rate.
 For the 80486 motherboard, I have even less clue what is going on.

-The fact that the 80486DX is almost twice as performant as the 80486 shows that not much of the external world impacts the benchmark results: the code probably is running almost entirely inside the on-chip cache.
+The fact that the 80486DX2 is almost twice as performant as the 80486 shows that not much of the external world impacts the benchmark results: the code probably is running almost entirely inside the on-chip cache.
 That of course makes it even more mysterious how the turbo switch can influence the results in such a dramatic way.

 It's also nice to see how Espresso stacks up.
 From the MIPS/MHz numbers above, I have expected it to be in between a 80386 and a 80486.
 In fact it is.
 More or less.
 Of course, it's heard-warming to see that my little creation holds its own (MHz to MHz) gainst a 80386, even compares reasonable well to a 80486, but I have doubts that this would translate to real-world performance.
 This is just one benchmark after all, one that is arguably not all that close to what these processors would do in reality.

+It's also important to note that Espresso would not be able to run at 33MHz or anything close to it: not only would it be limited by the clock rates achievable in 1.5u, it's architecture directly ties it to the memory speed.
+It would max out at around 12MHz with the highest speed (non-FPM) DRAMs that were available.

-This also shows the future potential of the Brew architecture, if it can be scaled to the same clock speeds that subsequent Intel processors achieved.
+Still, the comparison shows the future potential of the Brew architecture: an updated memory interface (with FPM support), some internal instruction cache to decouple the CPU clock for memory speed and it would be quite competitive with more advanced Intel processors.